The relaxation capital of Australia awaits

 Wategos Beach is a slice of relaxation heaven on earth, and it's perfectly complemented by Rae’s on Wategos opens in new window if a serving of Zen is in order.
 With just seven rooms, Rae’s boutique hotel is the utmost in luxurious beachfront accommodation and personalised service.
 If you're not staying, you can come for an unforgettable meal or indulge in a day-spa treatment.

 Byron Bay has established itself as one of Australia's music festival hotspots, with Bluesfest opens in new window rin April, Splendour in the Grass opens in new window in July, and the Falls Festival opens in new window kicking off at the end of December for a huge New Year's Eve party.
 They all attract the best of homegrown and international acts and include a load of sideshows and fringe events.
 Boomerang Festival opens in new window features an array of Indigenous music, dance, theatre, comedy, film and visual arts.

 On the wild side

 Cape Byron Marine Park opens in new window covers about 22,000ha, extending from Brunswick Heads in the north to Lennox Head in the south.
 Incorporating a range of marine habitats, the park is home to many species of dolphin and fish, sea birds and marine plants, as well as endangered sharks and sea turtles.

 Byron Bay Lighthouse opens in new window is a Byron Bay icon, dating back to 1899.
 Do the surrounding rugged headland walk, where you’ll be rewarded with stunning ocean views.
 Cape Byron Headland is a great spot for watching dolphins, turtles, surfers and humpback whales.
 Want to experience the lifestyle of a former lighthouse keeper?
 Stay in one of the fully refurbished, heritage-listed lighthouse cottages.

-Byron Bay 23km
+Distance to Byron Bay 23km

 When to go